 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Transfers between airport/ship in Galapagos; shipboard accommodations; kayaking; gear on loan (snorkeling gear, wetsuits); all meals onboard ship; soft drinks onboard ship.
+Group transfers between airport/ship in Galapagos; shipboard accommodations; kayaking; gear on loan (snorkeling gear, wetsuits); all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

 Airfare; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; crew gratuities; alcohol drinks and beverages other than those mentioned as included; travel insurance; passport expenses; personal expenses; fuel surcharge may apply.